angular/angular-cli/README.md

 - less ([http://lesscss.org/](http://lesscss.org/))
 - stylus ([http://stylus-lang.com/](http://stylus-lang.com/))

-To use these prepocessors simply add the file to your component's `styleUrls`:
+To use these preprocessors simply add the file to your component's `styleUrls`:

 ```javascript
 @Component({